Visas & ArrivalAPPLYING FOR A J-1 EXCHANGE VISITOR VISA

-Failure to comply with U.S. government entry-exit procedures may result in your being denied entry to the United States.
-Under certain circumstances, the CBP officer may issue a “Notice to Student or Exchange Visitor” Form (I-515A), which authorizes temporary admission into the United States.
-If you are admitted with the Form I-515A, you must work with your program sponsor or international advisor to submit proper documentation without delay.
+Failure to comply with U.S. government entry-exit procedures may result in you being denied entry to the United States.
+Under certain circumstances, the CBP officer may issue a “Notice to Student or Exchange Visitor” Form (I-515A), which authorizes temporary admission into the United States for 30 days.
+If you are admitted with the Form I-515A, you must work with your program sponsor or international advisor to submit proper documentation within that 30 day period.

 All nonimmigrant visitors holding visas-regardless of race, national origin, or religion -participate in the US-VISIT, a comprehensive registration tracking system for entries to and exits from the United States.
 The program involves obtaining a scan of two index fingerprints and a digital photograph.
 For more information: www.dhs.gov/dhspublic/interapp/editorial/editorial_0440.xml